Need Help?

 Most people wait 12-14 months before beginning settlement discussions.
 It takes time to properly determine all your losses and the different ways an injury might affect you for years to come.
 If you are injured, the most important thing is working on your recovery and taking steps to heal (mitigation).
 Once you accept a settlement your claim is over and you cannot "go back and ask for more."
 Most settlements usually happen after 12-14 months when a doctor can confidently determine your "long-term prognosis" and safely say if any injuries have completely healed with no other effects.

-PainWorth helps you determine and justify a potentially fair value for your claim.
+PainWorth self-guided tools help you determine and justify a potentially fair value for your claim.
 The app is best suited for claims up to $100,000.
 Claims that are larger than that are often complex and have other considerations.
-The app is only as good as the answers you provide and cannot give you advice.
-Answer questions as honestly as you can.
+The app is only as good as the answers you provide and will not give you advice.
+For the best experience, you should answer questions as honestly as you can.
 If you don’t know an answer, skip it and come back when you do.
 Once you have your report and claim calculated you can decide to take your results and begin your settlement with the other party.

 You should expect that the other party will require you to give proof for everything you claim.
 So be prepared to provide evidence for your claim with medical records, letters from medical and paramedical providers, assessments, receipts for related expenses, employment records, tax assessments or other forms of proof.